Amintor's Lamentation for Celia's Unkindness: Synopsis

 Celia's answer to Amintor tells a different story.
 She says that his attempts to vilify her are simply an attempt to cover up his own part in forcing her to leave.
 She tells him that she knew he would deceive her even though he said he'd be true, and that her leaving will probably be good for him, since it will "hinder" the "heat of [his] blood."
 Her story suggests that he is simply trying to compromise her virtue through art and charm, and she refuses to be manipulated by his exhortations.
 She says that it's typical for men who are "lewd" to act virtuous and self-pitying in order to manipulate women, and that the dangerous waves are safer than what might happen if she were to stay.
 She assures him that there are thousands of other women who will help to "dampen his fire," and will happily take all of his presents and give in to his desires.
-She, however, could never be tempted to "bed with an earl," no matter how many jewels and riches he offers.
+She, however, could never be tempted to "bed with an earl," no matter what jewels and riches he offers.
 She gives him leave to go into the desert and talk to the rocks and trees about his pain and blame everything on her.
 Finally she accepts that she may die on her voyage, but that his skills in wooing will never convince her to stay.